cosmos/cosmos-sdk/x/staking/spec/09_client.md

 ```

 #### redelegate

-The command `redelegate` allow user to redelegate illiquid tokens from one validator to another.
+The command `redelegate` allows users to redelegate illiquid tokens from one validator to another.

 Usage: